andrewcowley/WaterNSW-data-API-documentation/getting-started.md

 Details of the request to the API are provided in a JSON object as the first parameter.

-This object requires three parameters:
+This object requires three top level parameters:

-  1. `function` - The function that is called on the API backend
+  1. `function` - This specifies the function that is called on the API backend.
+All functions and their usage are provided in the [API reference](/api-reference.md).
-  2. `version` -  The version of the API(or function?) being called
+  2. `version` -  The version of the function being called.
-  3. `parameters` - parameters being passed to the function
+  3. `parameters` - The parameters being passed to the function.

-  All functions and their usage is provided in the [API reference](/api-reference.md).

   For example a request to the [get_site_list](/api-reference.md#get_site_list) function:

   ```JSON
   {
     "function": "get_site_list",